-Government of Bangladesh has set up the goal of providing electricity to all and to ensure reliable and quality supply of electricity at a reasonable and affordable price.
+Government of Bangladesh has set up the goal of providing electricity to all by 2020 and to ensure reliable and quality supply of electricity at a reasonable and affordable price.
+Sustainable social and economic development depends on adequate power generation capacity of a country.
+There is no other way for accelerating development except to increase the power generation by fuel diversification.
 Development of Renewable Energy is one of the important strategies adopted as part of fuel diversification program.
-In line with the Renewable Energy policy 2009, the government is committed to facilitate both public and private sector investment in renewable energy projects to scale up contributions of renewable energy based electricity productions.
+In line with the Renewable Energy policy 2009, the government is committed to facilitate both public and private sector investment in renewable energy projects to substitute indigenous nonrenewable energy supplies and scale up contributions of existing renewable energy based electricity productions.
+The Renewable Energy Policy envisions that 5% of total energy production will have to be achieved by 2015 and 10% by 2020.
 To achieve this target, GOB is looking for various options preferably Renewable Energy resources.
 Under the existing generation scenario of Bangladesh, Renewable Energy has a very small share to the total generation.
-The share of Renewable Energy is about 1% till now.
+The share of Renewable Energy exceeds more than 1% till now.
 The present government is placing priority on developing Renewable Energy resources to improve energy security and to establish a sustainable energy regime alongside of conventional energy sources.
 Government has already launched '500MW Solar Power Mission' to promote the use of Renewable Energy to meet the increasing demand of electricity.
-Considering the immense opportunities, Technaf Solartech Energy Limited (TSEL) has established a solar based power plant at Alikhali, South Nhilla, Cox's Bazar with 20 MW capacity, under a 20 years power purchase agreement with BPDB.
+Considering the immense opportunities, Technaf Solartech Energy Limited (TSEL) is striving to establish a solar based power plant at Alikhali, South Nhilla, Cox's Bazar with 20 MW capacities as a 20 years facility to BPDB.

-As per Environment Conservation Rules '1997 (amended 2017, Solar PV plants above 1 MW is classified into Orange-B category.
-An Initial Environmental Examination (IEE) was carried out for this power plant as per regulation of Department of Environment under Ministry of Environment and Forest for getting site clearance.
-Bangladesh Centre for Advanced Studies (BCAS) was engaged by Technaf Solartech Energy Limited (TSEL) to conduct the IEE and ESIA study for this project.
+As per Environment Conservation Rules '1997 (amended 2002) this type of industry is fallen into Red category.
+An Initial Environmental Examination (IEE) is to be carried out for this power plant as per regulation of Department of Environment under Ministry of Environment and Forest for getting site clearance.
+And after site clearance, an Environmental Impact Assessment (EIA) is a formal requirement for the power plant according to the Bangladesh Environment Conservation Act'1995 (Amended 2010) and the Environment Conservation Rules '1997 (Amended 2002).
+Bangladesh Centre for Advanced Studies (BCAS) has been engaged by Technaf Solartech Energy Limited (TSEL) to conduct the IEE and ESIA study for this project.
 After submitting the IEE to DoE, TSEL has already got site clearance for the project.
-Bangladesh Centre for Advanced Studies (BCAS) has carried out detailed Environmental and Social Impact Assessment (ESIA) to comply with DoE Guidelines; as well as the WB Operational Policies (OP4.03) and Guidelines and JICA Safeguards Policy for the power plant.
+Bangladesh Centre for Advanced Studies (BCAS) has carried out detailed Environmental and Social Impact Assessment (ESIA) to comply with DoE Guidelines as well as the WB Operational Policies (OPs) and Guidelines and JICA Safe Guards Policy for the power plant.

-Technaf Solartech Energy Limited (TSEL) has established the grid tied solar power plant at Alikhali, South Nhilla, Teknaf, Cox's Bazar beside Arakan Road, around 0.5 km from the bank of Naf River, 2 km from Teknaf PBS-2, 33/11 kV sub-station at Ledha, Teknaf.
-The total area of the project site is about 117 acres; the whole parcel of land has been taken on lease from the concerned landowners for a period of 24 years.
-The required commercial operation date for the project was 12 months from date of signing of project agreements i.e., the Power Purchase Agreement and Implementation Agreement.
+Technaf Solartech Energy Limited (TSEL) is in the process to establish and operate a gridtied solar power plant at Alikhali, South Nhilla, Teknaf, Cox's Bazar beside Arakan Road, around 0.5 km from the bank of Naf River, 2 km from Teknaf PBS-2, 33/11 kV sub-station at Ledha, Teknaf.
+The total area of the project site is about 116 acres - whole land has been taken lease from the concerned landowners for the project period.
+Because TSEL has been approved to implement and operate a 20 MW Solar Power Plant for supplying power to Bangladesh Power Development Board (BPDB) on an off-take basis for a contracted period of 20 years.
+TSEL has qualified for the bid on an unsolicited basis.
+The required commercial operation date for the project is 12 months from date of signing of project agreements i.e., Power Purchase Agreement and Implementation Agreement.
+For financing TSEL is expected to source fund from financial institutions having strong commitment on sustainable development.